IbnouT/free-genai-bootcamp-2025/listening-comp/docs/implementation-plan.md

 **Phase 2: LLM Prompt Engineering and Segmented Data Generation (`llm_json_generator.py`)**

 6.  **Implement `llm_json_generator.py` and TCF Prompt Design for Segments:**
     *   Design detailed LLM prompt specifically for processing *segmented transcripts* to generate TCF-style exercises (as previously refined).
-Ensure prompt clearly instructs the LLM to operate on *one segment at a time*.
+Ensure prompt clearly instructs the LLM to:
+        *   Process one segment at a time
+        *   Structure dialogue with speaker identification
+        *   Generate TCF-style questions and answers
+        *   Identify relevant topics (2-4) from predefined categories
+        *   Estimate TCF difficulty level
     *   Code in `llm_json_generator.py` to:
-        *   Receive a single segmented transcript as input.
+        *   Receive a single segmented transcript as input
-        *   Call LLM API with the segmented transcript and the TCF prompt.
+        *   Call LLM API with the segmented transcript and TCF prompt
-        *   Parse the JSON output from the LLM.
+        *   Parse and validate the JSON output including topics
-        *   Implement error handling for API calls and JSON parsing.
+        *   Implement error handling for API calls and JSON parsing

 7.  **Testing and Iterative Prompt Refinement with Segmented Transcripts:**
     *   Test `llm_json_generator.py` with *segmented transcripts* output from `audio_transcriber.py`.